-- 1. The routes may be operated in either direction. - 2.
-The designated airline or airlines of the Republic of South Africa may on any or all flights omit calling at any of the above mentioned points provided that the agreed services on these routes begin at a point in the territory of the Republic of South Africa. - 3.
-No traffic may be picked up at an intermediate point to be set down at points in the United Kingdom or at points in the United Kingdom to be set down at a point beyond, and vice versa, except as may from time to time be agreed by the aeronautical authorities of the Contracting Parties.
+- 1. The routes may be operated in either direction. - The designated airline or airlines of Estonia may on any of all flights omit calling at any of the above mentioned points provided that the agreed services on these routes begin at a point in the territory of Estonia. - 3.
+No traffic may be picked up at an intermediate point to be set down at points in the United Kingdom and vice versa, except as may from time to time be agreed by the aeronautical authorities of the Contracting Parties.
 This restriction also applies to all forms of stop-over traffic.